 Travel and transportation

 Did you know that there are special arrangements for visually impaired people on public transport?
-For example, for traveling by public transport, a public transport companion card can be requested via Argonaut.
-With this card, someone can travel with you for free.
-Click here. to read more about this.
+For example, you can apply for a Public Transport Companion Card through Argonaut for public transport.
+This card allows someone to travel with you for free.
+Click here to read more about this.
 Or call 030-2354661 immediately to request a supervisor card.

 Transport to hospital